juberrahman/Automation-and-AdvancedComputing/README.md

 * Object Oriented Programming in Python
 * Supervised machine learning and clustering
 * Distributed computing with PyDask
-* Big data with PySpark
+* Scalable machine learning and Big data with PySpark